SILVERWOOD

 Joseph Silverwood’s baptism record, Rotherby 1656

 Benjamin’s brother, my forebear Joseph Silverwood, married at Gonalston on 28 September 1684 to Mary Law.
 The marriage licence gives his age as 28, and his bride’s as 25.
-Thereafter the young couple went to live in Nottingham, where Joseph followed the occupation of tailor; and there is proof that he held non-Conformist religious views, since most of his children were baptised in the Presbyterian meeting house on High Pavement whose register describes him several times as “the pious Mr Joseph Silverwood”.
+Thereafter the young couple went to live in Nottingham, where Joseph followed the occupation of tailor; and there is proof that he held non-Conformist religious views like his father, since most of his children were baptised in the Presbyterian meeting house on High Pavement whose register describes him several times as “the pious Mr Joseph Silverwood”.

 These children include Joseph 1686 – died at Gonalston 1688?; Rebecca 1687; Joseph 1689; Benjamin 1692 died at 6 months; Thomas 1693; John 1695; Nathan 1697, died 1705; David 1698 (buried four days later, together with another son, Jabis); and Samuel 1701, died 1708.
 Interestingly, Joseph’s sister Theodocia – “Docey” – who had married John Gawthorpe at Gonalston in 1673, also had a child baptised in the High Pavement meeting house: a namesake Theodocia, in 1694.